 In addition to traditional, one-hour presentations (45 minutes of presentation and 15 minutes of Q&A), we welcome you to think outside the box.
 We also accept proposals for roundtable sessions, panel discussions, poster presentations, speed networking, and lightning rounds (e.g., multiple quick-hit presentations within a one-hour session).

-We seek speakers to present on all aspects of revenue integrity, Medicare compliance, and the revenue cycle in acute care and long-term care settings.
+We seek speakers to present on all aspects of revenue integrity, Medicare compliance, and the revenue cycle.
 That includes but is not limited to the following:

 - Highlights of IPPS and OPPS annual updates